masdeval/Algorithms-Princeton/README.md

   - There are three commented solutions in the code:
     - Using dynamic programming
     - Counting (my implementation)
-    - An attempt to use matrix power by linear algebra, which would lead to o O(1) solution.
+    - An attempt to use matrix power by linear algebra, which would lead to a O(1) solution.
 This attempt is partially wrong.
 I should have used the matrix of eigenvectors, but instead I factorized using SVD.